ThomasTGilham/IBM1_Group_Project/README.md

 ## Folder Structure

-The project is organized into a standard data science structure to ensure clarity and reproducibility:
+The project is organised into a standard data science structure to ensure clarity and reproducibility:

 ```
 /dissertation_project/